Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 • creating synergies and added-value within Horizon Europe

-Policy and strategy: the European Institute of Innovation and Technology (EIT) is an independent EU body.
+Policy and strategy: EIT is an independent EU body.
 It increases Europe’s ability to innovate by nurturing entrepreneurial talent and supporting new ideas.

-• Participating in Horizon 2020 is an ambitious challenge; however, we have one of the highest success rates between our European competitors.
+• Participating in Horizon Europe is an ambitious challenge.
+AFS has one of the highest success rates amongst our European competitors.